mlcommons/mobile_app_open/flutter/documentation/result-spec.md

     Info provided by loadgen.
 May be null for accuracy runs.
     * `validity`: bool
       Indicates whether all constraints were satisfied or not.
-    * `duration_ms`: floating point number
+    * `duration`: floating point number
-      Duration of the benchmark without loadgen overhead in milliseconds.
+      Duration of the benchmark without loadgen overhead in seconds.
   * `start_datetime`: string
     Datetime of the moment when benchmark started
     Format is Iso 8601 in UTC timezone: `2022-04-14T03:54:54.687Z`